skyphusion-labs / Studio 1.0 open train

 Point at a box you run

 Already have a GPU server?
 Point the studio at it.
 Or call one of six cloud motion APIs per shot (Kling, Seedance, MiniMax Hailuo, Google Veo, Vidu Q3, Wan 2.6).
-Mix and match freely.
+Mix and match freely with own-GPU shots.

 The constellation

 Vivijure is a module host, not a monolith.
-The core Worker owns what is always true: project, storyboard, cast, bundle assembly, render orchestration, and a module registry.
-Every capability beyond that is an opt-in module worker plugged in through a typed hook contract.
-Install only the modules you want; the studio UI assembles itself from what you installed.
+Shared orchestration in vivijure-core owns what is always true: project, storyboard, cast, bundle assembly, render orchestration, and a module registry.
+Host it with vivijure-cf or vivijure-local.
+Every capability beyond that is an opt-in module plugged in through a typed hook contract.

 |